keptn/keptn.github.io/content/docs/1.0.x/install/istio/index.md

 ## Install Istio

-* If you did not install Istio during the [Keptn installation](../access/#option-3-expose-keptn-via-an-ingress), please refer to the official [Installation Guides](https://istio.io/latest/docs/setup/install/) to install Istio on your cluster.
+* Refer to the official [Installation Guides](https://istio.io/latest/docs/setup/install/) to install Istio on your cluster.

 ## Create Istio Gateway

 * To create an Istio `Gateway`, please follow the official Istio documentation on [Configuring Ingress using an Istio Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/#configuring-ingress-using-an-istio-gateway).
-Use the below `gateway.yaml` manifest to create a Istio gateway with the name `public-gateway` in the `istio-system` namespace:
+  Use the below `gateway.yaml` manifest to create an Istio gateway with the name `public-gateway` in the `istio-system` namespace:

 ```yaml
 ---